uroybd/topobon/src/site/notes/Personal/Writings/Technical/Technical Drafts/CBZ 2.0 - A Better Comic Book Archive.md

 Bubbles get defined here almost exactly like panels.
 Optionally, they can also have the content in them to allow the screen readers to read the comics, and with a `parent` key, a parent panel can be defined.

 ## Usage
-Using the structure defined above, EBook-reader applications can develop following features:
+Using the structure defined above, e-book reader applications can develop following features:

 ### Panel Navigation
 Apps can get panels from images by using the data from `content.xml` and allow users to navigate panel by panel.
 This allows the users to read comics more easily in hand-held devices.